AryanVBW/Hintify-app/SETUP_SUMMARY.md

-# SnapAssist AI - Setup and Fixes Summary
+# Hintify - Setup and Fixes Summary

 ## ✅ Issues Fixed and Features Added